 We stayed in Tulum and hired a car to visit Akumal.
 Click here to read my tips on the best accommodations in Tulum and Playa Del Carmen.
 If you don’t want to hire a car and drive to Akumal, you can join a tour that includes snorkelling with the turtles (click here to book online*).

 Have you ever swum with wild turtles?
 Did you do snorkeling in Akumal?
 Share your experience in the comments below!

 Akumal is on the Mexican Riviera Maya, 5km north of Tulum.
 As per the entire coast between Cancun and Tulum, you will find resorts along the beach in Akumal.
 The town centre is inland, on the other side of the motorway.
 Go there for food if you are hungry after snorkeling: it’s a lot cheaper than in the resorts, and it was delicious.

-Did you like this post about the turtles in Akumal?
+Did you like this post about snorkelling with turtles in Akumal?
 Add it to your Pinterest board: